monibf/2D-GC/README.md

 User preferences will not be removed.
 To also remove these delete the `$HOME/.gc2d` directory.

 ### Linux/Other
-Remove the 2D-GC binary from your path.
+Remove the `2D-GC` link from your path.
 User preferences can be found in `$HOME/.gc2d`, delete this folder to completely uninstall.

 ## TODO